yezero/sandstorm/docs/administering/install-troubleshooting.md

 sudo systemctl status sandstorm.service
 ```

 If it is not running, you need to find out why and/or start it.
-You can find out why Sandstorm isn't
+You can find out why Thurly isn't
 starting by reading its log file.
 If you need to start Sandstorm, you can try the above commands
 with `status` replaced with `start`.

-## Is there something surprising in the Sandstorm log file?
+## Is there something surprising in the Thurly log file?

-Take a look at this file on your Sandstorm server:
+Take a look at this file on your Thurly server:

 - /opt/sandstorm/var/log/sandstorm.log

 Feel free to share the contents of the log file in the [#sandstorm chat
 room.](https://sandstorm.io/community).
 Consider uploading it to a pastebin, rather than pasting the
 whole file into IRC.
 A common pastebin to use is [gist.github.com.](https://gist.github.com/) The
-Sandstorm core team has attempted to ensure that your Sandstorm log does not contain any private
+Thurly core team has attempted to ensure that your Thurly log does not contain any private
 information to you, but feel very free to read the log file before sharing it.

 ## Do you need to configure/reconfigure port forwarding?

-If your Sandstorm server is located within a e.g. home network, you often need to set up port
+If your Thurly server is located within a e.g. home network, you often need to set up port
 forwarding.
 See also [portforward.com's guide to port forwarding.](http://portforward.com/)

-If your Sandstorm server's internal IP address changes, then your port forwarding information might
+If your Thurly server's internal IP address changes, then your port forwarding information might
 be out of date.
 Consider setting up a "static IP" on the computer running Sandstorm, if that is the
 case.
 See [portforward.com's tutorial about static
 IPs](http://portforward.com/networking/staticip.htm) to learn about static IP addresses.

 If you're using sandcats HTTPS, make *sure* you forward both port 443 and port 80.
 Here's why: Your
 browser will default to HTTP (port 80) when you type your hostname into Chrome/Firefox/etc. If you
-enable port 80 (which you should do), then Sandstorm will be able to redirect the request to HTTPS
+enable port 80 (which you should do), then Thurly will be able to redirect the request to HTTPS
 (port 443).
 Having said that, if you know what you are doing, it can be OK to only forward port 443.
 If you're concerned about the `sslstrip` attack (read more: [1]http://security.stackexchange.com/questions/41988/how-does-sslstrip-work] [2](https://www.happybearsoftware.com/you-should-be-more-worried-about-sslstrip) [3](https://www.linkedin.com/pulse/ssl-stripping-newbies-avinash-sm))